Nights/Weekends Volunteers

 • Yes, it’s important for the dog to get socialization and experience outside of training.
 Your dog’s training will discuss what outing are appropriate when you receive the dog.

 • Yes.
-Dogs in advanced training can be left at maximum alone for 4 hours.
+Dogs in advanced training can be left at home for a maximum of 4 hours.

 • Typically the dogs start advanced training at 1 year.
 Some dogs may start as late as 15 months.